Man charged with stabbing priest in the mouth at St Joseph's Church

 Preliminary investigations indicate that he acted alone, with the police currently not suspecting that this is an act of terrorism.

-If convicted of voluntarily causing grievous hurt by dangerous weapon, he could be jailed for up to 15 years and fined or caned.
+A person convicted of voluntarily causing grievous hurt by dangerous weapon can be sentenced to life imprisonment.

+If not, he faces up to 15 years' jail, a fine and caning.